research

 A stack of books with an apple and a stack of blocks next it on a desk

-Julie Rust & Devon Cantwell (2018).
+Julie Rust & Devon Cantwell-Chavez (2018).
 No one fits in a box: Preservice teachers’ evolving perceptions of self and others.
 Contemporary Issues in Technology and Teacher Education, 18(2).